ValentynJK/coding-task/README.md

 Michał Dzienisiewicz
 Your future colleague

+# How to start working on the task

+It's a template repository, which means that you have two possibilities:

+- [create your own repo out of the template](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template), so that you can make it private (then please ensure that @Dzieni and @wmertens are invited);
+- or just fork it, but then it's public by default.

+Choose whatever you feel comfortable with.

+To ensure you're not stuck with compatibility issues, the script relies on vanilla `npm` and Node.js (with a good ol' `require` syntax from CommonJS).
+You can change it and i.e. migrate to ES Modules and `yarn` if you want.

+You can also assume that the script has to run in Node 18 or later, so feel free to use the modern JS syntax.

 # The problem

 We have [SWAPI](https://swapi.dev), the API of Star Wars universum data.
 The goal is to synchronize (one-way) the data about **people** to a GraphQL API [here](https://codingtask.stratokit.io).